idanre1/audioStreamArduino/README.md

  2. Send arduino command opcode.

- 3. If the command is play, send TRANSFET_SIZE from remote to arduino TRANSFER_SIZE can be determined using related command opcode.
+ 3. If the command is TRANSFER_SIZE, remote is asking arduino for its supported TRANSFET_SIZE TRANSFER_SIZE is the best chunk of data arduino is able to process in one opcode.

- 4. Each time the host send command opcode it sends the next TRANSFER_SIZE audio samples to fill the Arduino's receive pingpong buffer.
+ 4. Each time the host send play command opcode it sends the next TRANSFER_SIZE audio samples to fill the Arduino's receive pingpong buffer.